logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-web-apps-in-mobile-emulation-mode/creating-mobile-browser-profiles/_index.md

     ![](/images/TA_Automation/Images/JSON_Chrome.png)

-**Tip:** You may want to validate your JSON string with the free resource [jsoneditoronline.org/](http://www.jsoneditoronline.org/), to ensure that its syntax and format are accurate.
+{{<tip>}} You may want to validate your JSON string with the free resource [jsoneditoronline.org/](http://www.jsoneditoronline.org/), to ensure that its syntax and format are accurate.

 Copy the JSON string into the command argument of the [send command to browser](/TA_Automation/Topics/bia_send_command_to_browser.html) built-in action.